+We intend to open new learning and service centers both in our existing and newly identified geographic markets to capitalize on growth opportunities.
 We have adopted a systematic approach for expansion of our learning centers and geographic markets.
 The decision on whether to enter a new city is typically made at the corporate business unit level and involves a well-established process requiring participation by different levels of management personnel within our organizational structure.
 Our process in identifying a new market involves developing plans for promoting our brand locally, recruiting teachers and other staff and commencing course offerings with an initial focus on certain core subjects and grades.
 In then selecting the locations for new learning centers, we perform studies of each location by gathering education statistics, demographic data, public transportation information and other data.